Apple’s pushed its iOS 14.6 update to the iPhone X and the software could have a tremendous impact on your device’s performance.

-If your phone is currently on iOS 14.3, installing iOS 14.4 should take around 10 minutes to complete.
-If you’re moving up from iOS 13, expect it to take a lot longer.
+If your phone is currently on iOS 14.5.1, installing iOS 14.6 should take around 10 minutes to complete.
+If you’re moving up from older software, it could take longer.

-The latest version of iOS 14 is fast and fluid.
+iOS 14.6 is fast and fluid.
 We haven’t dealt with crashes or lockups, apps open up quickly, and we haven’t noticed any slowdown in other problem areas like Control Center and Notification Center.

 Our core apps which include names like Netflix, Chrome, Gmail, Dark Sky, Asana, and Slack, are all stable.
 We haven’t noticed any major issues yet.